Weniasss/Weniasss/README.md

 ### About me :
 --------
-- I am interested in React, Node JS , Java , Redux .
+- I am interested in Java, JS , PHP .
-- I am looking for an internship / part-time job .
+- I am looking for an internship / job .

 ### Projects :
 --------